zohaibshahzadTO/ReduxWalkthrough/README.md

 So now we've imported *ActiveBook* reducer and then we added it our *combinedReducers* as another piece of state.
 Any key to the object that we provide to *combinedReducers* ends up as a key on our global state.

 To conclude, we've created a reducer that called the 'BOOK_SELECTED' action and returns the payload.
 The selected book will now end up as the value for ActiveBook on our state.

+# ...
+Con't

+Now that we've added the *reducer_active_book.js* which produces a new piece of applicaton state whenever the 'BOOK_SELECTED' action is triggered, we are now going to start fleshing out the *Book Detail View* whenever there is a selected book.

+We need to figure out whether that's going to be a component or container.
+Note that we make containers when we want to have a component that can touch the redux state directly.
+We know what our book is and we know when it changes.
+It makes sense to make the book detail a container.
+Only the book detail cares about the active book.
+So we'll make the activebook a container too.

+So we've created and started working on the *book-detail.js* container and wired it up to our *app.js*.
+We need to also hook up the *book-detail.js* to the redux store so it gets told about changes to the active piece of state.
+It'll be the same with *BookList*.
+We'll import the *connect* helper and connect our application state to the props of this container.
+We do that by defining a function called *mapStateToProps* and then we connect *mapStateToProps* to *BookDetail*.